News & Blog

 Step 3: Implement Security Controls

-For example, organizations must implement access controls under HIPAA to ensure that only authorized personnel can view sensitive health information.
-Similarly, PCI-DSS requires encryption and tokenization techniques to protect credit card data during transactions.
+For instance, HIPAA mandates that organizations give access controls to only authorized personnel, while PCI-DSS requires encryption and tokenization measures to secure credit cards during transactions.

 Step 4: Continuous Monitoring and Auditing

-One of the most common pitfalls organizations face is failing to correctly identify which regulations apply to them.
-For example, some companies may believe that GDPR only applies to EU-based organizations when, in fact, it applies to any organization that processes the data of EU citizens.
+One of the biggest challenges organisations face is identifying the regulations that apply to them.
+For example, some organisations may think the GDPR doesn’t apply to them and only applies to EU-based companies, but it applies to businesses that work with the data of EU citizens.

 Over-Reliance on Compliance Certification